ncsa/Delta_doc/docs/source/user_guide/software.rst

    module reset  # load the default Delta modules

    conda activate base
-   # commands to load modules and activate environs
+   # commands to load modules and activate environs such that your environment is active before
+   # you use slurm ( no conda activate commands in the slurm script )
+   sbatch myjob.slurm  # or srun or salloc

 Non-python/conda HPC users would see per-job stderr from the ``conda deactivate`` above (user has never run ``conda init bash``):